comsci-uwc-isak/unit-1-project-Irvinfang/README.md

 echo "Installation complete successfully"

 ```
-This script meets the requirement of the client for a simple installation,
+This script meets the requirement of the client for a simple installation, since the user only has to press enter to create the folders
-however, it could be simplified so that the user does not need to execute the program by typing ``bash install.sh``

-### 2. Script for uninstallation
+### Script for uninstallation
 This script will delete the currently installed folders
+Steps:
+Move to Desktop
+Echo if user presses enter, it will start uninstalling
+If user presses enter, delete the folder with everything inside of it
 ```.sh
 #!/bin/bash